Pavel Francouz: Colorado Avalanche

 Francouz signed a one-year, one-way deal of $690,000 with the Colorado Avalanche on 2 May 2018.
 After attending his first training camp with the Avalanche, Francouz was assigned to begin his first North American season in 2018–19 with American Hockey League (AHL) affiliate the Colorado Eagles.
 In transitioning to the smaller rink size, Francouz quickly adapted and registered 6 wins through his first 7 games with the Eagles, earning the starting role.
 He received his first call-up to the Avalanche on 22 December 2018, and immediately made his NHL debut, relieving Philipp Grubauer in a defeat against the Arizona Coyotes.
 Returning to the Eagles, Francouz was recalled for a second time and made a second consecutive appearance in relief stepping in against the San Jose Sharks on 1 January 2019.
 He returned to the AHL and was named in the 2019 AHL All-Star Classic before missing it due to injury.
 He led the Eagles to the postseason with a 27–17–3 record, finishing third in league wins and leading the AHL in saves.
-In the playoffs, Francouz started all four contests with the Eagles (posting 1 win), yet unable to help advance past the first-round.
+In the playoffs, Francouz started all four contests with the Eagles (posting 1 win), yet was unable to help advance past the first round.
 Joining the Avalanche's extended squad for their postseason run, Francouz was later re-signed to a one-year, $950,000 contract extension on 25 May 2019.

 With the departure of longtime Avalanche goaltender Semyon Varlamov in the off-season, Francouz assumed the backup duties for Colorado leading into the 2019–20 season.
-He became the first Avalanche goaltender since Vitali Kolesnik in 2005, to collect his first win in his first NHL start, backstopping a 3–2 overtime victory over the Arizona Coyotes on 12 October 2019.
+He became the first Avalanche goaltender since Vitali Kolesnik in 2005 to collect his first win in his first NHL start, backstopping a 3–2 overtime victory over the Arizona Coyotes on 12 October 2019.
 Assuming a higher workload through injuries to Grubauer, Francouz established himself through November and December, posting a 9–0–1 record over 12 games, the longest undefeated streak since Varlamov in 2014.
-In the midst of starting a career high 7 straight games, on 21 February 2020, Francouz recorded his first NHL shutout and that same day the Avalanche signed him to a two-year, $4 million extension.
-He finished the regular season, leading the Avalanche with 21 wins and finishing in league top ten in both save percentage and goals against.
+In the midst of starting a career high 7 straight games, on 21 February 2020, Francouz recorded his first NHL shutout, and that same day the Avalanche signed him to a two-year, $4 million extension.
+He finished the regular season leading the Avalanche with 21 winn, finishing in league top ten in both save percentage and goals against.

 With the NHL returning for the playoffs after the COVID-19 pandemic enforced hiatus, Francouz made his postseason debut in the Western Conference seeding round, becoming the first goaltender in Franchise history to record a shutout in his first start after a 4–0 victory over the Dallas Stars on 5 August 2020.
-Helping Colorado advance to the second-round, Francouz was drawn into action after a season-ending injury to Philipp Grubauer in the opening series game on 22 August 2020.
+Helping Colorado advance to the second round, Francouz was drawn into action after a season-ending injury to Philipp Grubauer in the opening series game on 22 August 2020.
 Hampered by injury himself, Francouz collected 3 defeats through four games against the Stars before he was ruled out through games 5-7 of the series loss.